AndyObtiva/dcr/README.md

 ![Draw Color Repeat Start](/images/dcr-start.png)

-Programming language commands may be entered as text with the keyboard or through the graphical user interface using the mouse.
+Programming language commands may be entered as text with the keyboard.

 Commands are automatically executed while being entered, so no "Run" button is needed.
 Children will get to see their commands instantly drawn and alter the drawings spontaneously, thus turning this into a sort of a game too, not just a programming language.